 - Mike’s brothers and sisters like to tell stories about how he was the first person to defend someone who was mistreated.
 That was the first attribute that drew me to him thirty years ago.

 - The first time I met Jane, she was a shy girl who always avoided talking to me when we worked at the movie theatre together.
-I never would have imagined that forty years later, I would be standing here telling you about this amazing, strong woman who I shared my life with the last several decades.
+I never would have imagined that forty years later, I would be standing here telling you about this amazing, strong woman with whom I shared my life for the last several decades.

 Starting a Eulogy Off Right